-The Maine State Legislature has enacted a law which requires all degree and all full-time nondegree college students born after December 31, 1956 to provide proof of immunization or immunity to the following diseases:
+Maine Law requires all degree-seeking students and full-time, non-degree students born after December 31, 1956 to provide proof of the following immunizations:

 Get the immunization form here.

 Send a copy of your immunization records, along with the medical professional’s business address and phone number, to: